 It may seem like there’s always a catch when you’re dealing with legal matters.

-Sure, contingencies require you to pay after you win, but the other organizations that help you with representation don’t ask for anything.
+Sure, contingencies require you to pay after winning, but the other organizations that help you with representation don’t ask for anything.

-These groups exist for the purpose of furthering social and economic issues that they believe in.
+These groups exist to further social and economic issues that they believe in.

 Just because your success serves the interest of an organization doesn’t mean that you’re a sort of “pawn” in their game.

 These groups, first and foremost, care about people and don’t want them to be taken advantage of.

 Luckily, the groups are backed and funded by large donors and even larger groups of smaller, individual contributors.

 Those funds are there to pay the staff who work tirelessly to improve the world’s quality we live in.

 In some cases, that means taking on legal cases at no cost to individuals like you.